RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ### 5. Set the volume paths in `docker-compose.yml`

-Check the `volumes` section of each service in `docker-compose.yml` and update the paths to match your host system.
+Check the `volumes` section of each service in `docker-compose.yml` and update the paths to match your preferences.

-The default is to use `/media` for anything downloaded in `deluge` and `/data` for configuration and data volumes of each service.
-You can change these to suit your needs.
+In this example `/srv/shared` will be a shared by different services.
+Deluge will download to `/srv/shared/deluge` so in the future Sonarr and Radarr can read the files Deluge downloads and subsequently create hard links under `/srv/shared/sonarr` and `/srv/shared/radarr`.

-NOTE: By default deluge will download to `/downloads`, so this will need to be modified to `/media/deluge` (or similar) in the deluge web client settings.
+NOTE: By default deluge will download to `/downloads`, so this will need to be modified to `/srv/shared` (or similar) in the deluge web client settings.

-If you're using a value other than `/media` then also update the `MOUNTPOINT` environment variable of `preflight`.
+If you're using a value other than `/srv/shared` then also update the `MOUNTPOINT` environment variable of `preflight`.

 ### 6. Start the services